-1. Species or populations to include in an ERA
+3.1.
+Species or populations to include in an ERA

-An early decision in the design of an ERA for seabirds involves which species or populations to include.
-The CCAMLR risk assessment restricts itself to albatrosses and petrels, on the basis that these are the species most often caught in its longline and trawl fisheries.
-The ICCAT risk prioritisation included only species that were recorded as bycatch in ICCAT fisheries, and five additional species that had been caught by tuna fleets in other regions.
-In the WCPFC and MFish risk assessments, however, if one species of a genus had been recorded as bycatch then all species in that genus were included.
-A restricted approach (e.g. ICCAT) has the advantage of ensuring that the outputs of the ERA are focused on those seabird species which are known to be vulnerable to capture.
-However, an inclusive approach is likely to be necessary in situations in which species-specific bycatch data are sparse.
-The most appropriate species selection will reflect the type of fishery: longline hook size will affect the range of species caught, and longline fisheries capture surface-feeders, including albatrosses and petrels, whereas gill nets also ensnare diving species, including shags, penguins, shearwaters, alcids, and ducks (Cherel et al. 1996; Sullivan et al. 2006; Žydelis et al. 2009).
+An early decision in the design of an ERA for seabirds involves the selection of species or populations for inclusion.
+The CCAMLR risk assessment restricts itself to albatrosses and petrels on the basis that these are the species most often caught in the longline and trawl fisheries over which CCAMLR has jurisdiction (Table 1).
+The ICCAT risk prioritization included only species that were recorded as bycatch in ICCAT fisheries, and five additional species that had been caught by tuna fleets in other regions (Table 1).
+In the WCPFC and MFish ERAs, however, if one member of a genus had been recorded as bycatch then all species in that genus were included.
+A restricted approach has the advantage of ensuring that the outputs of the ERA are focused on those seabird species which are known to be vulnerable to capture.
+However, an inclusive approach may be necessary in situations in which species-specific bycatch data are sparse.
+The most appropriate species selection should reflect the type of fishery: longline hook size affects the size range of species caught, and longline fisheries capture surface-feeders, including albatrosses and petrels, whereas gill nets also ensnare diving species, including shags, penguins, shearwaters, alcids, and ducks [5,9,22].

 There is also the question of whether to use species or populations as the appropriate units for analysis.
 The ICCAT ERA was based on breeding populations (island group or region).
-The advantage of this higher resolution is that populations may differ substantially in relative risk in terms of overlap with fisheries.
-However, the disadvantages are that it is impossible to assign bycatch or determine relative overlap with fisheries of a particular population without independent information on bird distribution (e.g. from tracking data, ring recoveries or morphological comparisons).
-For this reason, most ERAs have been based on species.
-Ideally, ERA methods should be flexible enough to allow inclusion of both species and populations in the ERA and, if data are available, to incorporate different parameter values for different populations.
+The advantage of this higher resolution is that overlap with particular fisheries and therefore risk may differ substantially among populations.
+However, the disadvantages of a stratified approach is that it is impossible to assign bycatch or determine relative overlap with fisheries of a particular population without independent information on bird distribution (e.g. from tracking data, ring recoveries or morphological comparison of bycaught birds).
+For this reason, the units in most ERAs are individual species.
+Ideally, ERA methods should be flexible enough to allow inclusion of both species and populations, and, if data are available, to incorporate different parameter values for different populations.
 Whatever criteria are used, identification of the appropriate species or populations for inclusion in the analysis is critical to undertaking an ERA efficiently and effectively, and should be guided by expert opinion from the outset.

-2. Defining risk
+3.2.
+Defining risk

-Although difficult, the definition of risk is important when undertaking an ERA as it will influence the choice of analysis, and the data and assumptions required, as well as the likely outcomes and consequent management responses.
+Although difficult, the definition of risk is important when undertaking an ERA as it will influence the type of analysis, and the data and assumptions required, as well as the likely outcomes and consequent management responses.
 The CCAMLR, ICCAT and WCPFC ERAs use relative measures of risk.
 In the ICCAT assessment, risk scores from the productivity-susceptibility analysis were categorized as 'low' 'medium' or 'high', based on assigning around one third of the populations to each category, and expert opinion was used to confirm that the cut-off points were appropriate.
-Similarly, the WCPFC ERA divided risk scores into five evenly-populated categories, ranging from low to high risk, after exclusion of species for which the risk was considered to be negligible.
-In contrast, the MFish ERA had a quantitative estimate of population-level impact, whereby an Impact Ratio was defined as the estimate of current fishing mortality divided by potential biological removal (PBR).
+Similarly, the WCPFC ERA divided risk scores into five evenly populated categories, ranging from low to high risk, after exclusion of species for which the risk was considered to be negligible.
+In contrast, the MFish ERA used a quantitative estimate of population-level impact, whereby an Impact Ratio was defined as the estimate of current fishing mortality divided by potential biological removal or PBR (sensu [23]).